 - Follow Trauma Assessment and Management Protocol. - If pulse oximetry is available, monitor and maintain oxygen saturation (SpO2) greater than 90%.
-Note that even a single instance of SpO2 less than 90% can significantly affect patient outcome. - Ventilation and hyperventilation in the patient with TBI - If breathing is inadequate, assist ventilation using a bagvalve-mask device with high flow, 100% concentration oxygen. - o Adult, 10 breaths/minute. - If breathing is adequate, administer high flow, 100% concentration oxygen using a non-rebreather mask or blow-by, as tolerated.

-If a TBI is suspected, hyperventilate the patient only if one or more of the following signs of brain herniation exists:
+Note that even a single instance of SpO2 less than 90% can significantly affect patient outcome. - Ventilation and hyperventilation in the patient with TBI - If breathing is inadequate, assist ventilation using a bag- valve-mask device with high flow, 100% concentration oxygen. - Adult, 10 breaths/minute. - If breathing is adequate, administer high flow, 100% concentration oxygen using a non-rebreather mask or blow-by, as tolerated. - If a TBI is suspected, hyperventilate the patient only if a sign of impending herniation is present, ie coma (GCS <8) and: - one or more fixed/ dilated pupils - posturing